ocadotechnology/mistifi/README.md

 ```
 ## Using a token or username/password

 **Ex.
-1: Use with a token**
+1: Using a token**

-In below example token is used with the US cloud.
+In below example a token `thetoken` is used with the US cloud.
+You can create a user token by following [these instructions](https://www.mist.com/documentation/using-postman/)
 ```python
 >>> mist = MMClient(token="thetoken")
 ```